-A business owner since he was a junior in high school, Matthew is now growing his Web development firm while earning his degree in innovation and entrepreneurship as a full-time student in the School of Business.
+A business owner since he was a junior in high school, Matthew is now growing his Web services firm while earning his degree in innovation and entrepreneurship as a full-time student in the School of Business.

 “What caught my attention was how passionate Matt is about his business,” says Collins.
 “We attract both faculty and students who want to bridge research discovery and technical innovation with enterprise.
 He is exactly the type of student who thrives at Clarkson University.”

 Turcotte started his own business, North Shore Solutions, when he was a junior in high school to provide Web design and hosting services to local businesses in his hometown.

 He describes his experience with Clarkson as exceptional.
 “This is a once-in-a-lifetime opportunity and I feel fortunate that I attend a university that is as passionate about my business as I am and is so supportive,” says Turcotte.
 “Clarkson delivers on its reputation to defy convention.”

 As a Young Entrepreneur Award recipient, Turcotte has office space on campus, in addition to the mentorship.
 He is able to plow what would have been his out-of-pocket tuition expenses into his business and is currently expanding his base of customers.